hgmhd7/Wine-O-Vation/README.md

 # Wine-O-Vation
-# Wine Analysis and Expoloration.
+# Wine Analysis and Expoloration

 This is a machine learning project to predict the score of a wine based on reduced set of variables.
 Along with the ML, this is also a deep dive into other aspects of the interesting world of wine including taste note analysis, and custimizd recomendations.